Frequently Asked Questions

 Easy!
 Reach out to us and our team members will reach out to our network to help you find what you’re looking for.
 No need for your staff to be calling around town, we’re more than happy to help.

 We utilize multiple carriers to offer you the most cost efficient or time efficient method of shipping based on your needs.
-Please note that refrigerated and frozen items are required to be shipped overnight.
+Please note that refrigerated and frozen items are required to be shipped overnight, and must be shipped Monday through Thursday.
 If you decide the Seller is close enough, you can save money and waive shipping by opting to pick up the item yourself.

 Selling

-Once you’re signed in, go to the Sell tab or click here.
-Enter the NDC exactly as it appears on the product, including dashes, and hit Search.
-Add the quantity, expiration date, lot number, and price per unit for that medication.
+Once you’re signed in, go to Sell A Drug.
+Enter the NDC or scan the barcode.
+Add the quantity, indicate if it's full/sealed or a partial, expiration date, lot number, and price per unit for that medication.

 We’d love to hear from you!